sgr-0007/SolidiscanAI/README.md

 npm run dev
 ```

-2. **Connect Wallet**: Connect your MetaMask wallet to the appropriate network.
-3. **Submit Contract Code**: Paste your smart contract code into the provided textarea and click "Analyze".
+2. **Submit Contract Code**: Paste your smart contract code into the provided textarea and click "Analyze".
-4. **View Results**: After analysis, view the detailed audit report and metrics in the modal that appears.
+3. **View Results**: After analysis, view the detailed audit report and metrics in the modal that appears.

 ## 🤝 Contributing